PelmeenidHapukoorega/Azure-Lab-Automation/README.md

 **How to Run**

-> The "Run Workflow" button is only visible to me as the owner.
-To test this yourself, fork this repository and add your own `AZURE_CREDENTIALS` secret.
+> To test this yourself, fork this repository and add your own `AZURE_CREDENTIALS` secret.

 1. Go to the Actions tab
 2. Select Deploy Lab 01